-At present, Russians constitute the single largest ethnic group in the USSR, roughly equal in number to all the other ethnic groups combined.
-This numberical preponderance gives them unchallenged status as the dominant nationality.
-The ethnic balance, however, is steadily tilting against them.
+At present, Russians constitute slightly over one-half of old elunc grows.
+This numerical prepudence the population of their empire, which gives them unchallenged the luminant status as its ruling nationality, but the ethnic balance is steadily tilting against them.
 Censuses reveal that Russian fertility is declining while that of the minorities is rising.

-The increase holds particularly true of the Asian minorities, such as the Muslims of Central Asia, whose annual rate of population growth is four times that of the Russians.
-Should these trends continue -- and they give no sign of abating -- the Russians will soon constitute a minority in their own empire, and a sizeable minority of the younger generation which supplies the labor market and the armed forces. prospect is very disturbing to some Russians, engendering among them a siege mentality which finds outlets in xenophobic nationalism and a demand for forced Russification of the other ethnic groups.
+The rise holds particularly true of the Asian minorities, such as the Muslims of Central Asia, whose annual rate of population growth is four times that of the Russians.
+Should these trends continue -- and they give no sign of abating -- by the end of the coming decade the Russians will constitute a minority in their own empire, and a sizeable minority of the younger generation which supplies the labor market and the armed forces.
+This prospect is very disturbing to some Russians, engendering among them a siege mentality which finds outlets in xenophobic nationalism and a demand for forced Russification of the the market and the